 Get There Early (We Mean it)

-Get to the ship early on embarkation day, so you have plenty of time to check-in and get prepared for your first cruise.
+Get to the ship early on embarkation day so you have plenty of time to check-in and get prepared for your first cruise.
 Arriving early does not stop at Day 1, especially if you are sailing on a newer or larger ship.
-Seasoned cruisers know that popular shows and events fill-up quickly and will often begin lining up 30-60 minutes before a scheduled activity.
-We recommend arriving 20-30 minutes before even if you have a reservation for the show.
+Seasoned cruisers know that popular shows and events fill-up quickly and will often begin lining up 30-45 minutes before a scheduled activity.
+We recommend arriving at least 20-30 minutes before even if you have a reservation for the show.
 Getting there early means you won’t be scrambling to find seats.
 For more first time cruise tips, see how to make the most of your first day onboard the ship.

 Front Load Your Cruise